Djaber1979/uml-consensus/README.md

 - Expert merges: `data/expert_merges.csv` (from the paper's adjudication table; includes 6 within-class synonyms and 1 cross-class duplicate removal).
 - Output artifacts are written into `outputs/`.

+## Originating artifacts (prompts & inputs)

+The upstream inputs used during the original LLM runs are included under `prompts/`:

+- `prompts/Prompt.txt` — the exact prompt text
+- `prompts/Methodless.txt` — method-free UML scaffold (PlantUML)
+- `prompts/UC.txt` — the 21 structured use cases

+These are provided for **provenance**.
+The deterministic pipeline in `src/` does **not** consume these files; it starts from `data/Annotation_and_Mapping_Combined.csv` and reproduces all tables and figures deterministically.

 ## Quick start

 ```bash